 Arizona is a big state, so don't expect to see it all in 7 days.
 If you want to take in some of my favorite spots in just a week, you'll need to do a lot of driving and get up early most mornings.
 (As an added incentive for early rising, let me tell you that sunrises at most of the destinations listed in this itinerary are absolutely awe-inspiring.)
 This itinerary is best from fall through spring.
 During the summer, Phoenix is just too hot for hanging out or playing golf (unless you do your swimming at night and tee off at dawn).
 In the hot months, you may want to head straight to Sedona after touching down in Phoenix, and, if your return flight isn't too early, it's possible to spend your last night in Sedona or Prescott and still have a fairly short drive to the airport in Phoenix.

-Day 1: Phoenix
+Day 1 and 2: Phoenix

-Day 2: Sedona
+Day 3: Sedona

-Day 3: Grand Canyon
+Day 4: Grand Canyon

-Day 5: Canyon de Chelly
+Day 6: Canyon de Chelly

-Day 7: Phoenix
+Day 7: Return to Phoenix